Who gets to keep the watch?

 23-jährige Angeklagte im Wiener Landesgericht

 Because what she had seen as a generous gesture, the 32-year-old describes as an investment.
 She would only have been allowed to wear the watch, but he would always have had the papers.
 The plan had been to sell it for a profit.
-However, the Serbian did not want other expensive gifts back.
+However, the Turk did not want other expensive gifts back.
 The judge was interested: "What was the most expensive thing you ever gave her?" - "The pussies.
 Just the operation."

 Lawyer David Jodlbauer defends the young woman in the Rolex trial.